Travel Nurse + Allied Health Tax Guide

 Contract Types: Travel vs Local Contracts

 It’s also important to understand that you don’t have to qualify for stipends, or choose to receive stipends, in order to take travel assignments.
-There are some circumstances in which someone may prefer for their income to be fully taxed.
-This may be because they don’t qualify for stipends due to location or because they’re anticipating a loan, social security, or anything else that is based on taxable income.
-In these cases, you can still take a travel assignment, but choose to take a contract where your hourly rate is higher and your pay is fully taxed.
-This is referred to as a local contract.
+There are some circumstances in which someone does not qualify for stipends.
+In these cases, you can still take a local contract.
 If this is the case for you, be sure to let your Nurse Advocate know!

 Travel Nurse + Allied Health Stipend Rules: Qualifying for Non-Taxable Income

-To qualify for tax-free stipend payments, you need to be able to show the IRS that you have a "tax home".
+To be eligible to receive for tax-free stipend payments, the IRS requires you to have a "tax home" and be working on a temporary assignment away from it.
 The IRS defines a tax home as “the entire city or general area where your main place of business or work is located, regardless of where you maintain your family home.”
 This may sound a little bit confusing, so let’s break it down.

 Travel Nurse + Allied Health Tax Rules: State Taxes

 It’s important to know that as a travel nurse or allied health professional, you need to file taxes in every state you work in, as well as the state that serves as your permanent tax home.
-Keep in mind that working a travel assignment (under 12 months in one location) does not mean that you have moved your primary state of residence in the eyes of the IRS.
+Keep in mind that working a travel assignment (under 12 months in one location) does not necessarily mean that you have moved your primary state of residence in the eyes of the IRS, if you maintain your residence with the intention of returning.
 Instead, you’re just away from your home temporarily, which is the important distinction noted above in regard to maintaining a tax home.

 Keeping record of these expenses can help make tax preparation easier.
 It’s a great idea to snap a picture of these on your phone or use a document scanner app to keep these organized as PDF files, ready to submit with your taxes.